-The Little Black Dress Party & Children’s Art Exhibit
+The Little Black Dress Party and Children’s Art Exhibit

 As Friend/mentor Joe reflected on the evening, he was most excited to talk about some local teachers who joined us for the event.
 It deeply touched Joe that those who play such an important part in our youth’s community believe in the work we are doing enough to come out and support Friends.